StrategyReviewed for beginners

 DCA vs. Buying All at Once

 Studies show that in a market that trends upward over time, investing all at once (lump sum) has slightly better average returns than DCA.
 However, DCA has lower risk.
-If the market drops right after your lump sum purchase, you face a big loss immediately.
+For most beginners, the reduced stress and lower risk of DCA is more valuable than the slightly higher average returns of lump sum investing.

 Common DCA Mistakes